Assistive Technology Lab

 Is there any additional software or technology I can borrow?

-NDSU students with disabilities can borrow the following items:
+NDSU students with disabilities can borrow a handful of items from Disability Services:

-To see how the Livescribe pen works or for individualized training on technology and software programs, contact Anita Hanson, Disability Specialist at: email@example.com or 701-231-7323.
+For demonstrations or individualized training on any technology and software program, contact Anita Hanson, Disability Specialist at: email@example.com or 701-231-7323.

 Additional Assistive Technology Resources: